 - Be enrolled full-time

 - Online classes are limited to one per term.

-- Before leaving the US, you must obtain an ISS/SA signature to be allowed to return.
+- Before leaving the US, you must obtain a travel endorsement from ISS/SA to be allowed to return.

 - No Unauthorized work is allowed (on-campus work is permitted).